-SUBJECT: OUTCOMES OF THE PERSONNEL COMMITTEE MEETING ON FEBRUARY 29, 2024 FROM: Cynthia Hockless, Director of Human Resources TO: Members of the Board of Retirement DATE: March 18, 2024
+SUBJECT: OUTCOMES OF THE PERSONNEL COMMITTEE MEETING ON FEBRUARY 29, 2024

 The Personnel Committee recommends the Board adopt the following:

 1. Revisions to the Personnel Committee Charter as presented.

 Background

 In 2018, the Board formed the Personnel Committee to assist the Board by reviewing, amending, and recommending new personnel policies and procedures, and advising the Board with respect to compensation and benefit issues, affecting OCERS employees.
 The Board adopted the Personnel Committee Charter on March 18, 2019; it was last revised on June 19, 2023.